“What makes a traitor so reviled, effective, and dangerous is that you do not suspect them.”

 She pauses, then quotes, “This know also, that in the last days perilous times shall come.
 For men shall be lovers of their own selves, covetous, boasters, proud, blasphemers, disobedient to parents, unthankful, unholy, Without natural affection, trucebreakers, false accusers, incontinent, fierce, despisers of those that are good.”

-“More simply put, when the kine turn from the face of god in mass, when they abandon the covenant with him.”
+“More simply put, when the kine turn from the face of God in mass, when they abandon the covenant with Him.”

-She bites her lip, “What then are the thin-blooded but Kindred torn from our own covenant?
+She bites her lip.
+“What then are the thin-blooded but Kindred torn from our own covenant?
 Sired in sin, without permission, and multiplying like rats in the same, degenerate in each generation.
 Broken from the line of Caine, from clan and bloodline, damaging to the Masquerade by their nature, still wed to the kine, and unable to fulfill their holy purpose.
 There is no holy law they can uphold, and only one Tradition they do not violate.”

 GM: “If it’s a test of discipline, I’d say it’s one we Kindred are rather badly failing,” Becky Lynne says, frankly.
 “As you note, Eiren, there’s no express commandment for us to be fruitful and multiply.
 If anything, there’s the opposite.
 Scripture has a lot to say about how solemn and purposeful an event the Embrace should be, and even how worthy of punishment the sire is for it.”

 “I suppose God does have a lot to be angry over, with how heedless—and simply ignorant the thirteenth generation is, in spreadin’ around their vitae.
 And I suppose that everything has to come to an end eventually, even us.
 But how soon?
-My brother says millennialist fears were steadily building over the 20th century, and hit a peak in the ‘90s when the thin-blooded appeared.
+My brother says millennialist fears were steadily building over the 20th century, and hit a peak in the late ‘90s when the thin-blooded appeared.
 I can remember talk about the end being nigh back in ’04, but there was a sense it was getting stale.
 Then after Katrina, everyone in the city plum forgot about it.
 We’d had our apocalypse.”

 Caroline: “That’s interesting,” Caroline observes.
 “I didn’t get that part of the history lesson, but I suspect it’s impossible to really appreciate it without having lived through it.
 I’d be interested in hearing from Aedile Hurst’s about it directly some time.”